hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

 (define-public (withdrawal-unsafe (amount int))
 ```

-In the case where an operation affects only the sender's own wallet (e.g. calling `stx-transfer?` with the sender
+In the case where an operation affects only the sender's wallet (e.g., calling `stx-transfer?` with the sender
-set to `tx-sender`), then there is no need to generate a warning, because the untrusted input is only affecting the sender,
+set to `tx-sender`), there is no need to generate a warning because the untrusted input affects only the sender,
 who is the source of that input.
-To say that another way, the sender should be able to safely specify parameters in an
+In other words, the sender should be able to safely specify parameters in an
 operation that affects only themselves.
 This sender is also potentially protected by post-conditions.

 For a video walkthrough on how to check for smart contract vulnerabilities, please see the [Catch Smart Contract Vulnerabilities With Clarinet's Check-Checker Feature](https://www.youtube.com/watch?v=v2qXFL2owC8) video.